code-saturne/code_saturne/INSTALL.md

 For a minimal build of code_saturne on a Linux or Posix system, the requirements are:
 * A C compiler, conforming at least to the C11 standard.
-* A Fortran compiler, conforming at least to the Fortran 95 standard and supporting the ISO_C_BINDING Fortran 2003 module.
+* A Fortran compiler, conforming at least to the Fortran 2008 standard.
 * A Python interpreter, with Python version 3.4 or above.

 For parallel runs, an MPI library is also necessary (MPI-2 or MPI-3 conforming).